SAP-samples/upscale-commerce-custom-component/native-extension-examples/site-access-guard/README.md

 3. Configure mapping

-Navigate to site-access-guard/projects/site-access-guard/src/lib/site-access-guard.service.ts and replace the Attribute codes with the codes generated in step 1.
+Navigate to native-extension-examples/site-access-guard/projects/site-access-guard/src/lib.
+Open site-access-guard.service.ts and replace the Attribute codes with the codes generated in step 1.

 4. Component mapping

-Open site-access-guard.module.ts.
+Open site-access-guard.module.ts located in the same directory.

 Take note of the following code starting on line 27: